hthreads/hthreads.github.io/classes/embedded-systems/labs/lab8/index.md

 >    nearby will give you false readings.
 > 3. Test the functionality of your sensor on your desk first before moving to the
 >    track.
 This will save you a lot of time during development.
+> 4. If you get stuck, ask for help.
-> 4. While I recommend using FreeRTOS, you are free to design your application
+> 5. While I recommend using FreeRTOS, you are free to design your application
 >    however you see fit.
 Remember, there are bonus points on the line.
 Take them
 >    by any means necessary!
 >